Superior vena cava

 The superior vena cava (SVC) is the superior of the two venae cavae, the great venous trunks that return deoxygenated blood from the systemic circulation to the right atrium of the heart.
-It is a large-diameter (24 mm) short length vein that receives venous return from the upper half of the body, above the diaphragm.
+It is a large-diameter (24 mm) short length (~7 cm) vein that receives venous return from the upper half of the body, above the diaphragm.
 Venous return from the lower half, below the diaphragm, flows through the inferior vena cava.
 The SVC is located in the anterior right superior mediastinum.
 It is the typical site of central venous access via a central venous catheter or a peripherally inserted central catheter.
 Mentions of "the cava" without further specification usually refer to the SVC.

 Structure

 The superior vena cava is formed by the left and right brachiocephalic veins, which receive blood from the upper limbs, head and neck, behind the lower border of the first right costal cartilage.
-It passes vertically downwards behind first intercostal space and receives azygos vein just before it pierces the fibrous pericardium opposite right second costal cartilage and its lower part is intrapericardial.
-And then, it ends in the upper and posterior part of the sinus venarum of the right atrium, at the upper right front portion of the heart.
+It passes vertically downwards behind the first intercostal space and receives the azygos vein just before it pierces the fibrous pericardium opposite the right second costal cartilage and its lower part is intrapericardial.
+It then terminates in the upper and posterior part of the sinus venarum of the right atrium, at the upper right front portion of the heart.
 It is also known as the cranial vena cava in other animals.
 No valve divides the superior vena cava from the right atrium.

 The superior vena cava is made up of three layers, starting with the innermost endothelial tunica intima.
 The middle layer is the tunica media, composed of smooth muscle tissue, and the outermost and thickest layer is the tunica adventitia, composed of collagen and elastic connective tissue that allow for flexibility.
 The tunica adventitia contains three zones, with the middle zone consisting of few smooth muscle fibers; this differs from the longitudinal bundles of smooth muscle found in the same zone of the inferior vena cava.